Unidata/awips2/docs/cave/d2d-perspective.md

 ### Image Combination (Insert)

 This check button enables/disables the ability to display two images at once.
-You can also enable/disable the ability to combine images by using the Toggle Image Combination iconified button on the Toolbar.

 Combined-image displays have been improved by removing the valid time for non-forecast products and removing the date string (time is kept) from the left side of the legend.
 In particular, this makes All-Tilts radar legends more usable.

 ### Display Properties